Idehed/CityExplorer_api/README.md

 - My font is from [Google Fonts Poppins](https://fonts.google.com/specimen/Poppins?query=po)

 - The signup and signin images are from [Unsplash](https://unsplash.com/)
+  - Thanks to [Ana Bórquez](https://unsplash.com/@anabg1) for the signin image.
+  - Thanks to [Benobro](https://unsplash.com/@benobro) for the signup image.

 # Acknowledgements
 - My mentor [Gareth McGirr](https://github.com/Gareth-McGirr) for his continuing support and great advice throughout this project.
-- The slack community that helped me with many error problems throughout this project!
+- The Slack community that helped me with many errors throughout this project!